 Teaching Race & History: Institute Courses

-This course is cross-listed with American studies and history.
+This course is cross-listed with African American studies, history, and East Asian studies.

-This course is cross-listed with American studies, Latin & Caribbean studies, history, and sociology.
+This course is cross-listed with African American studies, American studies, and Women's, Gender and Sexuality studies.

-This course is cross-listed with history, American studies, and women's, gender, and sexuality studies.
+This course is cross-listed with history, African American studies and Theater studies.